SubJunk/TimelineTools/README.md

 There's no build/compile step and no development packages are needed.

 Optionally you can run `yarn install` to install ESLint and related plugins to help with development.

+There is a garbage collection functionality built-in to check the database for orphans.
+It can be run by adding `gc` to the URL, e.g. `index.html#!?id=ThorVol1373&gc` and looking in the browser console.